-Deirdre is also the Managing Editor of the website International Ed News, where she shares online education news from around the world on Twitter, conducts interviews and writes scans that summarize relevant news on key issues, and conducts interviews with international experts.
+Deirdre was also the Managing Editor of the website International Ed News, where she shared online education news from around the world on Twitter, conducted interviews and wrote news “scans” in order to summarize relevant news on key issues.
 She is also the founding editor of an online publication called Esteem: Conversations Between Educators.
 Esteem publishes long-form interviews between doctoral students and the researchers, scholars, activists, leaders, and educators they admire.
-This year, she is conducting a year-long interview series with an international group of women who have been using Twitter to engage in a public conversation on the topic of women in education leadership.
+Deirdre conducted a year-long interview series with an international group of women who have been using Twitter to engage in a public conversation on the topic of women in education leadership.

-Currently, Deirdre is a Research and Design Facilitator with Eskolta School Research and Design.
-This work brings her into New York City high schools on a regular basis to work with teams of teachers, as well as school and district leaders, on projects related to school improvement and student learning.
-In this position, Deirdre supports teams working on school change efforts, such as creating course maps aligned with school-wide literacy goals, and using the Hess Matrix (which combines Bloom’s Taxonomy with Depth of Knowledge) to help teachers develop questions that promote higher order thinking.
-She has worked with online data trackers and created reflection tools to support teacher learning from student data, including classwork and test score data.
-She has also helped to create instructional resources that can be used in the classroom and support teacher learning.
+Deirdre’s position as a Research and Design Facilitator with Eskolta School Research and Design brought her into New York City high schools on a regular basis to work with teams of teachers, as well as school and district leaders, on projects related to school improvement and student learning.
+In this position, Deirdre supported teams working on school change efforts, such as creating course maps aligned with school-wide literacy goals, and using the Hess Matrix (which combines Bloom’s Taxonomy with Depth of Knowledge) to help teachers develop questions that promote higher order thinking.
+She worked with online data trackers and created reflection tools to support teacher learning from student data, including classwork and test score data.
+She has also helped to create instructional resources that were used in the classroom to support teacher learning.

 Email: email@example.com or firstname.lastname@example.org